-I stuff my legs much the same way I stuff my arms but with one difference.
-I often add glass pellets or steel bbs to my bears feet.
-It helps them to stand up
+LEGS: I stuff my legs much the same way I stuff my arms... but with one difference.
+I often add glass pellets to my bears feet.
+It helps them to stand up.

-I like to start with a small layer of fiberfill in the bottoms of the feet and then I add my pellets, bbs or what have you.
+I like to start with a small layer of fiberfill in the bottoms of the feet... and then I add my pellets, bb's or what have you.
 I then add more fiberfill to the top of the foot and up the ankle a bit.
-I recommend stuffing this area firmly to give him support to stand.
+I recommend stuffing this area firmly with some fiberfil also to give him support to stand.

-Assemble the cotter pin joint as shown earlier.
+Assemble your leg joint.
 Take your awl or sharpened chopstick and find the joint marking on the inside of the leg.
-Remember you will have 1 Right Leg and 1 Left Leg!
-Now pierce the mohair fabric.
-Try to just separate the threads and not cut them if possible.
-Make an opening just large enough for the cotter pin to go thru.
+Remember... you will have 1 Right Leg and 1 Left Leg!
+Now pierce the mohair fabric... try to just separate the threads and not cut them if possible.
+Make an opening just large enough for your joint hardware to go thru.
 The disc will be on the inside of the leg.

 Now to finish stuffing the leg.
 Do you want a firm bear or a slightly squishy bear?
 Although I recommend firmly stuffed legs, stuff the bear until he feels right to YOU.
-As you near the seam opening, slow down stuffing a little.
+As you near the seam opening... slow down stuffing a little.
 You need to allow some fabric for closing the seam.
-Close your seam using your upholstery thread.. doubled using a ladder stitch (shown earlier).
+Close your seam using your upholstery thread.. doubled...using a ladder stitch.
 I like to start closing my seams before he's quite all the way stuffed.
 As I close, I add little bits more of stuffing here and there to fill in.

-After you have finished closing the seam, tie it off and hide the threads (shown earlier)
+After you have finished closing the seam, tie it off and hide the threads.